fepitre/qubes-builderv2/README.md

     sha256: qasync-0.9.4.tar.gz.sha256
 ```

-It defines builds for `host` and `vm` package sets for all supported RPM distributions like Fedora, CentOS Stream
+It defines builds for the `host` and `vm` package sets for all supported RPM distributions, like Fedora, CentOS Stream,
-and soon openSUSE with `rpm` level key.
-This key instructs RPM plugins to take as input provided spec files in
+and soon openSUSE with the `rpm` level key.
+This key instructs RPM plugins to take as input provided spec files in the
 `build` key.
-For Debian related distributions, only `buster` and `bullseye` distributions have build defined with
+For Debian-related distributions, only the `buster` and `bullseye` distributions have builds defined with
 the level key `deb`.
-Similar to RPM, it instructs Debian plugins to take as input, provided directories in `build` key.
+Similar to RPM, it instructs Debian plugins to take as input directories provided in the `build` key.

 In the case where `deb` would have been defined also in `vm` like:
 ```yaml